By The Coach, Contributing Editor

 My grandfather laughed again and stated, what I did not tell you about campfire starting is that after making my fire pit and placing my kindling in it, I put my special camp fire elixir on the kindling.
 It works every time.
 My grandfather then reached into his day pack and pulled out a yellow can of Zippo lighter fluid.
 He stated I just squirt some on the kindling when you were not looking.
 My camp fires start every time.

-I told him that all these years he taught me how to light campfires and stressed how important it was to be able to start a fire that could save my life, he had been cheating.
+I told him that all these years he taught me how to light campfires and stressed how important it was to be able to start a fire that could save my life, he had been deceiving me.
 My grandfather responded, you can build a camp fire in almost any weather and are better for it.
 Now you know another way to enhance your chances of success.

 My grandfather continued, “I have taught you everything you know about campfire building!
 But I have NOT taught you everything I know about campfire building!”